nikku/didi/README.md

 ### Initializing Components

-Modules can use an `__init__` hook to declare components that shall be eagerly loaded or functions to eagerly be invoked, i.e. to trigger side-effects during intialization.
+Modules can use an `__init__` hook to declare components that shall eagerly load or functions to be invoked, i.e., trigger side effects during initialization.

 ```javascript
 import { Injector } from 'didi';